Adversarial Attacks on Linear Contextual Bandits: Abstract

 \section{Abstract}

 Contextual bandit algorithms are applied in a wide range of domains, from advertising to recommender systems, from clinical trials to education.
-In many of these domains, malicious agents may have incentives to attack the bandit algorithm to induce it to perform a desired behavior.
-For instance, an unscrupulous ad publisher may try to increase their own revenue at the expense of the advertisers; a seller may want to increase the exposure of their products, or thwart a competitor's advertising campaign.
-In this paper, we study several attack scenarios and show that a malicious agent can force a linear contextual bandit algorithm to pull any desired arm $T - o(T)$ times over a horizon of $T$ steps, while applying adversarial modifications to either rewards or contexts that only grow logarithmically as $O(\log T)$.
+In many of these domains, malicious agents may have incentives to \changee{force a bandit algorithm into a desired behavior.} For instance, an unscrupulous ad publisher may try to increase their own revenue at the expense of the advertisers; a seller may want to increase the exposure of their products, or thwart a competitor's advertising campaign.
+In this paper, we study several attack scenarios and show that a malicious agent can force a linear contextual bandit algorithm to pull any desired arm $T - o(T)$ times over a horizon of $T$ steps, while applying adversarial modifications to either rewards or contexts \changee{with a cumulative cost} that only grow logarithmically as $O(\log T)$.
 We also investigate the case when a malicious agent is interested in affecting the behavior of the bandit algorithm in a single context (e.g., a specific user).
-We first provide sufficient conditions for the feasibility of the attack and we then propose an efficient algorithm to perform the attack.
-We validate our theoretical results on experiments performed on both synthetic and real-world datasets.
+We first provide sufficient conditions for the feasibility of the attack and an efficient algorithm to perform an attack. \changee{We empirically validate the proposed approaches in synthetic and real-world datasets.}